JustWhit3/higgs-decay-classification/README.md

 - "Reference guides": this folder contains all the reference guides related to understand how work all the functions and classes defined in the project.

-NOTE: For each folder there is a proper README.md file that explains in detail what are the documents inside it and what they do.
+NOTE: for each folder there is a proper README.md file that explains in detail what are the documents inside it and what they do.

 ## Important information